continue-revolution/sd-webui-animatediff/README.md

 AnimateDiff in img2img batch will be available in [v1.10.0](https://github.com/continue-revolution/sd-webui-animatediff/pull/224).

-## HotShot-XL
+## SDXL

-[HotShot-XL](https://github.com/hotshotco/Hotshot-XL) has identical architecture to AnimateDiff.
+[AnimateDiffXL](https://github.com/guoyww/AnimateDiff/tree/sdxl) and [HotShot-XL](https://github.com/hotshotco/Hotshot-XL) have identical architecture to AnimateDiff-SD1.5.
 The only 2 difference are
 - HotShot-XL is trained with 8 frames instead of 16 frames.
 You are recommended to set `Context batch size` to 8 for HotShot-XL.
+- AnimateDiffXL is still trained with 16 frames.
+You do not need to change `Context batch size` for AnimateDiffXL.
-- HotShot-XL has fewer layers because of SDXL.
+- AnimateDiffXL & HotShot-XL have fewer layers compared to AnimateDiff-SD1.5 because of SDXL.
+- AnimateDiffXL is trained with higher resolution compared to HotShot-XL.

-Although HotShot-XL has identical structure with AnimateDiff, I strongly discourage you from using AnimateDiff for SDXL, or using HotShot for SD1.5 - you will get severe artifect if you do that.
+Although AnimateDiffXL & HotShot-XL have identical structure with AnimateDiff-SD1.5, I strongly discourage you from using AnimateDiff-SD1.5 for SDXL, or using HotShot / AnimateDiffXL for SD1.5 - you will get severe artifect if you do that.
 I have decided not to supported that, despite the fact that it is not hard for me to do that.

-Technically all features available for AnimateDiff are also available for HotShot-XL.
+Technically all features available for AnimateDiff + SD1.5 are also available for (AnimateDiff / HotShot) + SDXL.
 However, I have not tested all of them.
 I have tested infinite context generation and prompt travel; I have not tested ControlNet.
 If you find any bug, please report it to me.

-The difference between this extension and the official [HotShot-XL extension](https://github.com/hotshotco/Hotshot-XL-Automatic1111) is that - you can completely get rid of diffusers if you use this one.

 For download link, please read [Model Zoo](#model-zoo).
 For VRAM usage, please read [VRAM](#vram).

 ## Model Zoo
-- `mm_sd_v14.ckpt` & `mm_sd_v15.ckpt` & `mm_sd_v15_v2.ckpt` by [@guoyww](https://github.com/guoyww): [Google Drive](https://drive.google.com/drive/folders/1EqLC65eR1-W-sGD0Im7fkED6c8GkiNFI) | [HuggingFace](https://huggingface.co/guoyww/animatediff/tree/main) | [CivitAI](https://civitai.com/models/108836)
+- `mm_sd_v14.ckpt` & `mm_sd_v15.ckpt` & `mm_sd_v15_v2.ckpt` & `mm_sdxl_v10_beta.ckpt` by [@guoyww](https://github.com/guoyww): [Google Drive](https://drive.google.com/drive/folders/1EqLC65eR1-W-sGD0Im7fkED6c8GkiNFI) | [HuggingFace](https://huggingface.co/guoyww/animatediff/tree/main) | [CivitAI](https://civitai.com/models/108836)
 - `mm_sd_v14.safetensors` & `mm_sd_v15.safetensors` & `mm_sd_v15_v2.safetensors` by [@neph1](https://github.com/neph1): [HuggingFace](https://huggingface.co/guoyww/animatediff/tree/refs%2Fpr%2F3)
 - `mm_sd_v14.fp16.safetensors` & `mm_sd_v15.fp16.safetensors` & `mm_sd_v15_v2.fp16.safetensors` by [@neggles](https://huggingface.co/neggles/): [HuggingFace](https://huggingface.co/neggles/)
 - `mm-Stabilized_high.pth` & `mm-Stabbilized_mid.pth` by [@manshoety](https://huggingface.co/manshoety): [HuggingFace](https://huggingface.co/manshoety/AD_Stabilized_Motion/tree/main)